influxdata/docs-v2/content/kapacitor/v1.6/working/api.md

 ```

 ### Delete a user
-To delete a user, send a DELETE request to the `/kapacitor/v1/users/<name>` endpoint.
+To delete a user, use the DELETE request method with the `/kapacitor/v1/users/<name>` endpoint.

 #### Example
 ```sh